Extending the Law of Intersegmental Coordination: Implications for Powered Prosthetic Controls: Methods

-where $M=[M_t, M_s, M_f]^T$ is the sagittal plane elevation space moments, $q$ is the vector of 3D anatomical angles of the pelvis, hip, knee and ankle joints, and $\tau$ is the vector of 3D moments in joint space (see Appendix \ref{appendix:signCorrections}).
-The 3D transformation described in \cref{sec:joint2elevation} was used to derive $J_\alpha (q)$.
-Specifically, $J_\alpha (q)$ maps anatomical joint velocities ($\dot{q}$) to segment elevation velocities ($\dot{\alpha} = [\dot{\alpha}_t , \dot{\alpha}_s, \dot{\alpha}_f]^T$) for the thigh, shank, and foot.
-We focus on the thigh, shank and foot in the sagittal plane because intersegmental coordination is traditionally viewed in these terms.
+where $q\in \mathbb{R}^{12}$ is the vector of 3D anatomical angles of the pelvis, hip, knee and ankle joints, and $\tau\in \mathbb{R}^{12}$ is the vector of 3D anatomical joint torques (see Appendix \ref{appendix:signCorrections}).

-Note that $J_\alpha$ is a reduced Jacobian because it projects 12-DOF joint space into a 3-DOF sagittal elevation space.
-The evaluation of this assumption is further discussed in \cref{sec:interpESM}.
-We derived $J_\alpha(q)$ from \eqref{eq:alphaDot} using the MATLAB Symbolic Math Toolbox.
+We derived $J(q)$ using the MATLAB Symbolic Math Toolbox.
 The algorithm was implemented in our ISC3d toolbox which can be freely accessed online \cite{siman_tov_isc3d_2026}.

-Similar to coordination in elevation angle space, we expect to find coordination in the elevation space moments.
-To quantify this coordination, we use the Planarity Index as described in \eqref{eq:planarityIndex} (see \cref{sec:CVP}).
+We hypothesized that coordination would also be found in elevation space moments, which we quantified using the Planarity Index as described in \eqref{eq:planarityIndex} (see \cref{sec:CVP}).